How to Set Boundaries Without Feeling Guilty

 Notice what's absent: an apology.
 An explanation.
 A long list of reasons designed to make the other person feel better about your no.

 You are allowed to say no without a reason.
 You are allowed to need things without justifying them.
-You are allowed to disappoint someone without that meaning you are a bad person.
+You are allowed to disappoint someone without that making you a bad person.

 What to Do With the Guilt When It Comes

 It will come.
 Especially at first.
-Especially with the people who are used to you saying yes.
+Especially with the people who are used to your automatic yes.

 Notice it.
 "There's the guilt."
 Name it without becoming it.

 Remind yourself why.
 Not to justify the boundary to anyone else — but to anchor yourself.
-"I said no because I am exhausted.
-Because I need this evening.
+"I said no because I'm exhausted.
 Because I matter too."

 Let it pass.
 Guilt, like all feelings, is temporary.
-It will rise and it will fall.
-You do not have to act on every feeling you have.
+You don't have to act on every feeling you have.

 You can feel guilty and still hold the boundary.
 The guilt does not mean you were wrong.
 It means you are changing.